 Yes.
-All matching requirements must be met prior to issuing a FFAR award.
+All matching requirements must be met prior before FFAR will issue an award.
 The award recipient must show verification to FFAR that the match has been secured.
 Please note that upon an administrative review of the grant, some matching may be deemed unallowable and therefore additional matching resources may be required.
 In addition, matching certification from each matching partner will be required prior to issuing an Agreement.